-Many wild places don't have cell reception, and in BC it's extremely likely that your hike won't either.
+It's unlikely that you'll have cell reception in the backcountry.
 Many of the mountain valleys are narrow, and sometimes you won't get cell service even on short hikes near the city.
 Bring your phone, but plan on being out of reach.

 Pretty obvious, but just be sure to watch where you're going, pay attention to trail markers and signs, and keep an eye on the time.

-While there are plenty of bears here in BC it’s pretty rare that you’ll encounter one.
-Best practice is to avoid them if you can by travelling in groups and making loud noises while you hike and by cooking and securing all food and scented attractants well away from camp either out of reach in a tree or in a bear vault.
+There are plenty of bears here in BC but encounters are relatively rare.
+Best practice is to avoid them if you can by travelling in groups, making loud noises while you hike, and by cooking and securing all food and scented attractants well away from camp and out of reach in a tree or in a bear vault.
 If a bear learns to associate people with food it can lose its natural fear, become aggressive, and might need to be killed.
 Please don't let that happen.

-But still, if you’re out hiking often enough you’ll eventually see bears.
+But if you’re out in the backcountry often enough there's a very good chance that you will eventually see a bear.
 While they're usually shy and more scared of you than you are of them, they may attack when surprised or if they feel threatened.
 Making noise while you're hiking can help a lot, especially in thick brush with low visibility or near loud creeks.
 If you do see a bear, stop and assess the situation.
 Are there cubs nearby, or a food source it might want to protect?
 If the bear hasn't noticed you, consider slowly backing away the way you came, or if you must continue make some noise and give it a very wide berth.
 If the bear has seen you and is making a lot of noise huffing and snorting and stamping and bluff charging, chances are it's just being defensive and trying to tell you it needs more space.
-Try to appear non-threatening by remaining still and calm, speak in an appeasing voice, and slowly increase your distance.
+Try to appear non-threatening by remaining still and calm, speak in an appeasing voice, avoid eye contact, and slowly increase your distance.

 But if the bear is approaching quietly be extra aware — it may just be curious, or it might be testing its dominance or even see you as prey.
 Talk firmly, get out of its path, and if it continues to follow you shout at it, make yourself look large, and prepare to stand your ground and fight for your life.
-Bear attacks are rare, and they are less aggressive than dogs or spiders or snakes, but they’re shockingly strong and unpredictable and we'll often carry some bear spray or other deterrent just in case.
+Bear attacks are rare, and they're less aggressive than dogs or spiders or snakes, but they’re strong and unpredictable and it's a good idea to carry some bear spray or other deterrent just in case.